whit3st/curriculum-vitae/README.md

 ### Setup

 1. Clone/download the repo
-2. Use [this](https://chromewebstore.google.com/detail/json-resume-exporter/caobgmmcpklomkcckaenhjlokpmfbdec) browser extension to download your data from [LinkedIn](https://www.linkedin.com/)
+2. Use [this](https://chromewebstore.google.com/detail/json-resume-exporter/caobgmmcpklomkcckaenhjlokpmfbdec) browser extension to download your data from [LinkedIn](https://www.linkedin.com/in/) profile.
 3. Rename the downloaded `.json` file to `data.json`
 4. Go to `/src/data/` and put your `data.json` file there